tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 - [Route Template](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/routing#route-templates).
 Defines the structure of a URL and it may contain placeholders for route values, e.g. `/customer/{id}` where `{id}` is a placeholder.
 - [Route Values](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.routevaluedictionary).
 A dictionary of `Key-Value` pairs constructed from placeholders contained in the route template where `Key` is the placeholder, e.g. `id` and `Value` the actual placeholder value, e.g. `1234` in the request URL.
 - [Route Constraints](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/routing#route-constraints).
-A route constraint is a constraint applied to a route placeholder value, e.g. `{id:int}`.
+A constraint applied to a route placeholder value, e.g. `{id:int}`.

 ## Controller Routing